aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

 In that way CPU is able to handle both subtraction and addition with single set of logic gates: although I implemented two, separate - but similar - routines.
-It was intentional - there is a possibility to create single one, universal procedure, but I wanted to simplify things to bare minimum to give a simple way to understanding whole process - and more universal code, created with DRY principle, would require extra booleans and conditions that would have negative impact on clarity.
+It was intentional - there is a possibility to create single, universal procedure, but I wanted to simplify things to bare minimum to give a simple way to understand whole process - and more universal code, created with DRY principle, would require extra booleans and conditions, that would have negative impact on clarity.

-Following routines passes all available tests ([SSTest]_, [6502func-ca65]_) for 65C02 and 65C816 in native and emulation mode.
+Following routines pass all available tests ([SSTest]_, [6502func-ca65]_) for 65C02 and 65C816 in native and emulation mode.
 They were not tested on MOS6502 behaviour, although there is a possibility to improve that situation in future.